 During 2010, the Company signed an agreement providing Pan American the option to earn a 55% interest in the Carina project by making cash payments of US\$365,000 to the Company and completing US\$3,650,000 in exploration expenditures over a period of four years.
-To date, the first two cash payments totalling US\$109,500 have been received in accordance with the agreement.
+The Company received the first two cash payments, totalling US\$109,500, and Pan American fulfilled the minimum \$200,000 required exploration expenditures in accordance with the agreement.
+In April 2012, Pan American terminated the option agreement and returned the property to the Company.